department-of-veterans-affairs/va.gov-team/platform/product-management/team-of-teams-template.md

 ---

-## Process for getting your updates included in the Team of Teams meeting
+## Process for submitting your team's info for Team of Teams
 1. Take the template below, fill it in with your team's information, and send via a Slack message to the Team of Teams organizer (currently Elizabeth Callaghan) **before 10:00 AM ET on Tuesdays**
 1. Join the meeting, listen in, participate in relevant Slack threads, present your team's updates when it's your turn, and be sure to share relevant updates back with your team